 Normal practice is to estimate the number of stress packages from available P&ID, then multiply the same by some constant value (decided based on experience).
 Few organizations divide stress packages into three groups,

 - lower critical stress systems

-Lets for example if for a project 250 stress packages are estimated out of which 20 are highly critical, 100 are moderately critical and rest 130 are lower critical then manhour estimates will be =1.2 X (20×50 + 100×40 + 130×30) =10680 considering 50 man-hours for a highly critical package, 40 man-hours for a moderately critical stress package and 30 man-hours for lower critical stress package.
-The total value is increased by 20% as data is not firm.
+Lets for example if for a project 250 stress packages are estimated out of which 20 are highly critical, 100 are moderately critical, and rest 130 are lower critical then manhour estimates will be =1.2 X (20×50 + 100×40 + 130×30) =10680 considering 50 man-hours for a highly critical package, 40 man-hours for a moderately critical stress package and 30 man-hours for lower critical stress package.
+The total value is increased by 20% as the data is not firm.